dloghin/ubench/README.md

-# ubench - micro-benchmarks for CPU Performance Profiling
+## ubench - Micro-benchmarks for CPU Performance Profiling

 * floatint - floating point and integer operations stressing the CPU